RedHatInsights/ros-backend/.github/pull_request_template.md

 ## ROS RHEL Github label usage for executing a desired test suit

-   Add one of these labels to a pull request to control which ROS RHEL backend tests to run:
+   Select the appropriate Github label to control which ROS RHEL backend tests run for this PR:
      Available ROS RHEL labels:
        1. test-backend-v1: tests only specific to legacy ROS backend
        2. test-backend-v2: tests only specific to New ROS backend